These chocolate icebox cookies are rich, buttery, and so soft they’ll melt in your mouth.

-- Do not over-mix the ingredients.
-Do so just until they are well-combined.
+- Don’t over-mix the ingredients.
+Mix just until they are well-combined.
 Over-mixing will melt the butter too much, and your dough will become too soft and sticky.
-You won’t be able to form a cylinder from the batter if that’s the case!

-If you’ve accidentally over-mixed, cover the bowl with plastic wrap and refrigerate for 15-30 minutes.
-Try to form the dough again.
+- Accidentally over-mixed?
+Don’t panic!
+Instead, cover the bowl with plastic wrap and refrigerate for 15-30 minutes.
+Then, try to form the dough again.

 Baked chocolate icebox cookies will last for up to 5 days when stored in an airtight container at room temperature.

-You can also store the pre-cooked cookie dough in the fridge for up to seven days.
+You can also store the pre-cooked cookie dough in the fridge for up to 7 days.
 Be sure to wrap the dough completely in plastic wrap.

-Store the cookie dough in the freezer to extend its lifespan significantly.
-By significantly, I mean up to three months!
+Finally, store the cookie dough in the freezer to extend its lifespan significantly.
+By significantly, I mean up to 3 months!

-To bake, defrost the dough at the counter, slice into rounds, and pop them in the oven.
+To bake, defrost the dough at room temperature, slice it into rounds, and pop the cookies in the oven.